NajmiHassan/FYP-Image-Forgery-Detection/README.md

 ## Demo 💻
 You can try out PixelProbe by uploading any image, and within seconds, you’ll receive a detailed prediction on whether the image is `Authentic` or `Tampered`.

 ## How It Works 🛠️
 PixelProbe uses **Error Level Analysis (ELA)** to highlight regions in an image that have undergone compression, which may indicate tampering.
 The steps are as follows:
 1. **Image Upload**: Upload an image via the provided interface.
 2. **ELA Processing**: The image is processed using ELA, which highlights parts of the image with different compression levels.
 3. **Model Prediction**: A pre-trained Convolutional Neural Network (CNN) analyzes the processed image and classifies it as `Authentic` or `Tampered`.

+### Why ELA is performed:
+ELA (Error Level Analysis) detects compression inconsistencies in images.
+When an image is tampered with:

+- The original parts have been compressed once (at original JPEG quality)
+- The tampered/copied parts have different compression history
+- ELA highlights these differences by re-compressing the image and calculating pixel-level errors

+### How it works in your code:

+Original image is re-saved at quality 90.
+Difference between original and re-compressed version is calculated.
+Areas with different compression levels show up as bright spots in ELA.
+This becomes the input to your CNN instead of the raw image

+### Is it necessary?
+Yes, it's crucial for this approach because:

+Raw images look identical to human eyes (and CNNs) when tampered professionally.
+ELA converts invisible tampering artifacts into visible patterns.
+The CNN learns to recognize these ELA patterns, not the image content itself.
+Without ELA, there would need of a much deeper network and more data to detect subtle forgeries

+**Example:** A copy-pasted object looks perfect in the original image, but in ELA, it appears brighter because it has been compressed more times than the background.
+**Bottom line:** ELA is the feature extraction technique that makes forgery detection feasible with a relatively simple CNN architecture.

 ## Model Architecture 🧠
 The core model is a **Convolutional Neural Network (CNN)** built using Keras and TensorFlow.
 It includes several layers like `Conv2D`, `MaxPooling2D`, `BatchNormalization`, `Dropout`, and `Dense` layers to ensure robust image classification.
 The model was trained on the **CASIA v2** dataset, a popular benchmark for image tampering detection.